Khalil Shakir: Professional career

 The Buffalo Bills selected Shakir in the fifth round, 148th overall, of the 2022 NFL draft.
 Shakir caught his first touchdown pass in Week 5 against the Pittsburgh Steelers in a 38–3 Buffalo victory.
 In his rookie season, he appeared in 14 games and recorded 10 receptions for 161 receiving yards and one receiving touchdown.

 Shakir's role expanded in 2023.
 Despite a slow start to the season as Buffalo's number 3 receiver, he became one of Josh Allen's top targets by the end of the year.
 Shakir had a breakout game against the Tampa Bay Buccaneers in week 8, catching six passes for a then-career-high 92 yards, before eclipsing that performance against the New York Jets in week 11 with three catches for 115 yards, with 81 of those yards coming on a third-quarter catch-and-run touchdown.
 Shakir finished the 2023 season with 611 receiving yards and two touchdowns, catching 39 of 45 targets, which was the top catch percentage by any receiver in the league at 86.7%.
 Shakir continued to help the Bills in the playoffs, catching a touchdown in both their games, including a 17-yard score in which he shrugged off Steelers safety Minkah Fitzpatrick after a short pass, balanced himself without falling down, and ran in the rest of the way for the touchdown.

 Entering the 2024 season, Shakir became the lone remaining starting wide receiver on the Bills from the previous year, as Stefon Diggs was traded and Gabe Davis left in free agency.
 Shakir started the 2024 season strong as Buffalo's leading receiver, catching his first 17 targets to surpass 30 consecutive catches dating from the previous season and breaking the record previously set by Michael Thomas at 27 consecutive catches.
 However, he suffered an ankle injury against the Baltimore Ravens and missed the following game as a result.
+He led the team in receiving that year with 821 receiving yards.

 On February 25, 2025, Shakir signed a four-year contract extension through the 2029 season worth $60.2 million with $32 million guaranteed.
+Shakir once again finished as Buffalo's leading receiver in 2025 with 719 receiving yards.
+It was noted that in the two years since Diggs' departure, the Bills' passing offense became more focused on short yardage plays, with Shakir operating primarily out of the slot for screen passes and yards after catch due to a perceived lack of downfield catching talent in Buffalo.